harishvc/quick-references/www/www-intro.md

 ## OSI Layer
-OSI (Open Systems Interconnection) is **reference model** for how applications can communicate over a network.
+Open Systems Interconnection (OSI)) is **reference model** that shows how  applications communicate over a network.
 A reference model is a **conceptual framework** for understanding relationships.
-	- Layer 1: Physical Layer.
-Provides the hardware means of sending and receiving data on a carrier network.
+* Layer 1: Physical Layer provides the hardware for sending and receiving data
-	- Layer 2: The data link layer.
-Ethernet is the main data link layer in use.
+* Layer 2: The data link layer.
+Ethernet is the main data link layer
-	- Layer 3: Network layer.
-Handles routing of the data.
+* Layer 3: Network layer handles routing of the data.
 IP is the network layer for the Internet.
-	- Layer 4: Transport layer.On the Internet, TCP and UDP provide these services for most applications.
+* Layer 4: Transport layer.
+On the internet, TCP and UDP provide these services for most applications.
-	- Layer 5: Session layer.
+* Layer 5: Session layer.
 Services include authentication and reconnection.
-	- Layer 6: Presenation layer.
+* Layer 6: Presenation layer.
 This layer is usually part of an **operating system (OS)** and converts incoming and outgoing data from one presentation format to another
-	- Layer 7: Application layer.
+* Layer 7: Application layer.

 ## What is ASCII?
-American Standard Code for Information Interchange, or ASCII code, was created in 1963 by the "American Standards Association" .
+American Standard Code for Information Interchange (ASCII), was created in 1963 by the "American Standards Association" .
 There are 256 ASCII characters (from 0 to 255) which include control characters, printable characters and extended characters.
 [More information about ASCII](http://www.theasciicode.com.ar/ascii-printable-characters/capital-letter-a-uppercase-ascii-code-65.html)
 ```
+#python3.x
 $>ord('A')  #get ASCII for letter 'A'
 65
 ```

 ## What is character encoding?
+* A charset is the set of characters you can use
+* Encoding is how these characters are stored into memory
-	-A byte is 8 bits and can only have 256 distinct values!
-How can all the languages then be represented?
-This need has lead to several encodings charset.
+* A byte is 8 bits and can only have 256 distinct values!
+* How can all the languages then be represented?
+This need has lead to several encodings and charsets.
-	-A popular charset is **Unicode**  that gives each character a codepoint in format ```u+xxxx```.
+* A popular charset is **Unicode**  that gives each character a codepoint in format ```u+xxxx```.
 It has the ambition to contain all characters (and popular icons) used in the **entire world**.
-	- **UTF-8, UTF-16 and UTF-32 are encodings** that apply the Unicode character table.
-But they each have a slightly different way on how to encode them.
-UTF-8 will only use 1 byte when encoding an ASCII character, for other characters, it will use the first bit to indicate that a 2nd byte will follow.
+* **UTF-8, UTF-16 and UTF-32 are encodings** apply the Unicode character table and have a slightly different way on how to encode them.
+* UTF-8 will only use 1 byte when encoding an ASCII character, for other characters, it will use the first bit to indicate that a 2nd byte will follow.
-	- A charset is the set of characters you can use
-	- Encoding is the way these characters are stored into memory

 ## What is Data Serialization?
-Data serialization is the concept of converting structured data into a format that allows it to be shared or stored in such a way that its original structure to be recovered.
-In some cases, the secondary intention of data serialization is to minimize the size of the serialized data which then minimizes disk space or bandwidth requirements.
+* Data serialization is the concept of converting structured data into a format that allows it to be shared or stored in such a way that its original structure to be recovered.
+* In some cases, the secondary intention of data serialization is to minimize the size of the serialized data which then minimizes disk space or bandwidth requirements.

 In python you can use `pickle` or `json`. `pickle` stores in binary format while `json` stores in human readable format.
 ```